EngLearnsh/EnBook/README.md

 15. ~~Internet failure when using feedback~~
 16. ~~FC or ANR while using feedback~~
 17. No user-friendly-interface on Internet connection judgement
+18. No Appbar with back button in Feedback activity